Skip to content

 str

-A convenience option to set IP address apart from 0.0.0.0 (which is default)
+A convenience option to set IP address apart from 0.0.0.0 (i.e. bind to all interfaces, which is default)

 '0.0.0.0'